rangle/test-automation/frameworks/cypress/README.md

 ### `cypress/integration`

 This is where tests are located in Cypress.
-You can add additional folders underneath this directory, and they will be respected in the Cypress spec launcher.
+You can add additional folders underneath this directory, and they will be respected in the Cypress spec launcher  This project contains a few spec files split into two folders, `todosApp` and `examples`.
+Examples comtains a series of spec files that demonstrate a large number of the features you can use within Cypress.
+Our tests are all located under the `todosApp` folder

-This project contains a few spec files, as well as an `example_spec.js` file that is a kitchen sink example of things you can do within Cypress.
-It is fully commented out, but can easily be commented back in and executed, if you are curious to see an exhaustive list of Cypress features not included in this small project.

 ### `cypress/plugins`
 No plugins are included in this project, but Cypress supports a number of different types of plugins, as well as writing your own.
 [Current available plugins](https://docs.cypress.io/plugins/)